oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 /** @var LtiMessageInterface $message */

-// Main properties you can use as you want to offer the launch to the platform users echo $message->getUrl();             // url of the launch echo $message->getParameters();      // parameters of the launch
+// Main message properties you can use as you want to offer the launch to the platform users echo $message->getUrl();             // url of the launch echo $message->getParameters();      // parameters of the launch